mogensen/docker-swarm-meetup/Docker_Swarm_Exercises.md

 This can be found at: [http://play-with-docker.com/](http://play-with-docker.com/)

-If you are not at at all able to use vim, which is the only editor avaible on play with docker, you can install another.
+If you are not at at all able to use vim, which is the only editor available on play with docker, you can install another.

     $ apk update
     $ apk add nano